 WEST-B Alternatives: Individuals seeking admission to a state approved educator preparation program may submit evidence of a score on an assessment deemed of equal rigor by the professional educator standards board, such as the SAT or ACT, in lieu of the WEST-B.

 WEST-B Extension: Individuals applying for a Washington State residency teaching certificate who have completed a teacher preparation program in another state or country may be eligible for an extension to the WEST-B requirement.

-WEST-B Exemption: Under certain circumstances, there are exemptions for individuals who are prepared and/or certified out-of-state applying for a Washington State teacher residency certificate or out-of-state candidates applying to masters-degree level teacher preparation programs and residing outside of the state of Washington at the time of application.
+WEST-B Exemption: Under certain circumstances, there are exemptions for individuals who are prepared and/or certified out-of-state applying for a Washington State teacher residency certificate or out-of-state candidates applying to master level/post baccalaureate teacher preparation programs in the state of Washington.